alphagov/govuk-prototype-kit/docs/updating-the-kit.md

 **Important note**

 If you have made any changes outside the `app` folder, this process will destroy those changes.
-We will try and improve the update process to avoid this, but in the meantime you will need to make a note of your changes outside `app`, and add them back after updating.
+We will try and improve the update process to avoid this, but in the meantime you will need to make a note of your changes outside `app`, and add them back after upgrading.

 ### Steps